 - increased customer complaints and delivery times.

 There is a growing body of research evidence which shows that nurse staffing levels make a difference to patient outcomes (mortality and adverse events), patient experience, quality of care and the efficiency of care delivery.
 For example, a systematic review in 2007 concluded that there was evidence of an association between increased Registered Nurse (RN) staffing and a lower rate of hospital-related mortality and adverse patient events.

 What factors should be considered before reducing staffing levels?

-Changes to staffing levels often occur as part of organisational change, often referred to as downsizing, delayering or multi-skilling.
-Before reducing staffing levels, it is important to review and revise risk assessments and action plans to see if the changes would result in more hazards or increased risk to staff.
+Changes to staffing levels frequently occur as part of organisational change, often referred to as downsizing, delayering or multi-skilling.
+Before reducing staffing levels, it is important to review and revise risk assessments and action plans to see if the changes could result in new or additional hazards, or increased risk to staff.
 Some of the factors that should be considered in risk assessments include:

-- more overtime and fewer breaks – leading to both physical and mental fatigue;
+- more overtime and fewer rest breaks, leading to both physical and mental fatigue

 - less time for some to practice and maintain skills at adequate levels – leading to errors, fewer competent staff, less flexibility to deploy staff, and a greater risk of overloading those staff who can maintain their skills.

 A concept from the nuclear industry is the staffing ‘baseline’, which is used to demonstrate that facilities have suitable and sufficient organisational structures, staffing and competencies in place to effectively and reliably carry out those activities that could impact on (nuclear) safety.
 This is sometimes known as the ‘minimum staff complement’.
 This is a useful concept to consider in any industry if appropriate staffing levels are key to ensuring the safety of staff, contractors, clients or the general public.